DiscoverCCRI/ip_cam/README.md

 # Issues
 ---
+Below I highlight some issues I ran into when installing some dependencies for the examples in this directory.
+Besides that the biggest issue was performance.
+Properly threading multiple streams to allow for the best quality stream proved difficult in python with opencv and flask.
+A proper solution could include the use of a low level language utilizing some sort of memory manipulation.

 Issues I ran into when installing on Raspian on RPI 4
   - When installing imutils there might be some errors, to fix I installed these packages and fixed some various issues with numpy